Cabeda/jecabeda-blog/src/pages/2022/20220313-reading_update/index.md

 ![Photo by allison christine on Unsplash](./rain.jpeg)

+This has been a productive week, I've read a lot of articles and hope to start reading the book Database Internals

 ## Data Engineering

 - [What's new in Iceberg 0.13](https://tabular.io/blog/whats-new-in-iceberg-0.13/) - Iceberg 0.13 has been release and it brings really good SQL commands like write ordered and soft deletes to Spark